learn-co-students/nyc-web-111620/03-one-to-many/README.md

     - `Pet.all` returns all the pets created
     - `Pet#best_friend_name` returns the name of the pet's owner
     - `Pet.all_species` prints a unique list of all the represented species

+1. Set up Pet's initialize.
+Should be initialized with name, species and sound
+2. Set up Pet's readers and writers.
+Can change sound and name, cannot change species
+3. Set up `Pet.all`

 <br>
 <br>